-The contents of the IIHF International Transfer Regulations have been updated following the 2019 Annual Congress held in Bratislava, Slovakia.
-The contents of the 2020 IIHF International Transfer Regulations supersede any and all previous printings of these regulations.
+The contents of the present IIHF International Transfer Regulations supersede any and all previous printings of these regulations.

 Therefore, we are pleased to present this current issue to all IIHF member national associations, providing the membership with the regulations that govern the player transfer program.
 In addition, the IIHF has developed Guidelines and instructions to effectively operate the online transfer system, which shall be published annually and available on the IIHF intranet.
 We trust that the contents contained within this document will provide the necessary regulations for our member national associations, their teams and their players to operate and compete in a fair and business-like manner.